-Applications for special consideration on medical grounds in relation to an exam may be considered for the following types of situations:
+Applications for deferred exams and special consideration on medical grounds in relation to an exam may be considered for the following types of situations:

 In your application form you must draw a connection between the medical condition and its effect on your performance in each examination you are applying for.

-Your supporting evidence must include an original medical certificate (or certified copy) on letterhead from a registered health practitioner, with the full name and contact details of the medical practitioner or the medical practice, stating the following:
+Your supporting evidence must include either a completed medical certificate template or an original medical certificate (or certified copy) on letterhead from a registered medical practitioner.
+The certificate must include the full name and signature of the medical practitioner together with contact details of the medical practitioner or their medical practice and must state the following:

 The date on which the health practitioner examined you